How much does a Aircraft Mechanic make?

 San Francisco, CA

-San Francisco has a strong aviation industry with major employers like United Airlines and Southwest Airlines.
-The city's tech-savvy environment offers many opportunities for growth and innovation.
+San Francisco's aviation industry thrives with companies like United Airlines and Southwest Airlines.
+The city's tech-savvy environment and diverse opportunities make it an attractive place for aviation professionals.
+The competitive market here demands skilled and adaptable workers.

 Find Aircraft Mechanic jobs in San Francisco, CA